havenpersona/lt_dataset/README.md

-# K-pop Lyric Translation Dataset
+# Korean-English Lyric Translation Dataset

-This repository provides the dataset introduced in our paper titled ["K-pop Lyric Translation: Dataset, Analysis, and Neural Modelling."](https://arxiv.org/abs/2309.11093)
+This repository provides the dataset introduced in our paper titled ["K-pop Lyric Translation: Dataset, Analysis, and Neural Modelling."](https://arxiv.org/abs/2309.11093) from LREC-COLING 2024.

 If you find this dataset useful for your research, please consider citing our paper.
-(Yet, we're refraining from advertising our paper as it's still under review as of January 1, 2024)

 ```
-@misc{kim2023kpop,
+@inproceedings{kim2024kpop,
   title={K-pop Lyric Translation: Dataset, Analysis, and Neural Modelling},
-  author={Haven Kim and Jongmin Jung and Dasaem Jeong and Juhan Nam},
+  author={Kim, Haven and Jung, Jongmin and Jeong, Dasaem and Nam, Juhan},
-  year={2023},
-  eprint={2309.11093},
-  archivePrefix={arXiv},
-  primaryClass={cs.CL}
+  booktitle = {Proceedings of the 2024 Joint International Conference on Computational Linguistics, Language Resources and Evaluation (LREC-COLING)},
+  year={2024},
 }
 ```